Know Your Customer (KYC)

 Industries that Adhere to KYC Compliance

-KYC compliance applies to a vast range of industries.
+Know your customer compliance applies to a vast range of industries.
 Different businesses need to adhere to KYC requirements of their region as well as the region(s) they operate in.
 Some of the many industries and businesses that require KYC procedures include, but are not limited to;

 - Banking, Financial Services and Insurance (BFSI) Industry